 [G]ive attention to reading, to exhortation, to doctrine…Think on these things; give yourself entirely to them, that your progress may be evident to all.
 Take heed to yourself and to the doctrine.
 Continue in them, for in doing this you will save both yourself and those who hear you.
 (1 Tim 4:13–16)

-Strive to do as Jesus commanded and “observe all things that I have commanded” (Matt 28:20).
-Do not pass your lack of diligence as being “imperfect” as Christ’s fault.
-He said that Christians can observe all things that He has commanded.
+Christians strive to do as Jesus commanded and “observe all things that I have commanded” (Matt 28:20).
+Teachers must not pass their lack of diligence on as the Bible being “imperfect.”
+Jesus revealed that His disciples can and must observe all things that He has commanded.
 Any teacher who is not diligent should fear for his soul that he puts at risk (Jas 3:1).

-Many teachers present their own history of the Bible to teach conveniently what they want.
-Despite what the Scriptures say, false teachers will promote a lie support their invented beliefs.
-That same teacher, Patrick Mead, stated,
+Many teachers present a history of the Bible as asserted by the church in Rome.
+They teach conveniently what they want.
+Despite what the Scriptures say, false teachers will accept a lie to support their invented beliefs.
+For example, Patrick Mead admitted,

 The church did without a collection of 66 books for a few hundred years.
 That’s right.
 The apostles were dead and so were those who had received the laying on of hands from the apostles… and the Bible wasn’t around for a good long while.
 Individual books existed and those were passed around and copied when possible but I am not aware of any historical evidence that any one person or church had all 66 books — and only those books — in their possession before the year 300 AD.
 Those who believe that the Bible is a legal text, a rule book, and a map that directs every single aspect of acceptable worship struggle to explain how the church functioned during that time.
 I believe it is because the Bible is a narrative with some commands, not a command book with some narrative.
 In other words, we have a LOT of grace and freedom in regards to how we organize and worship.”
 (These 66 Books, June 25, 2009)